 Green Tea

-Tea, especially green tea is famous for its antibacterial property and fungicidal tannin.
-Green tea is preferred as an antibacterial treatment because it contains comparatively lower amount of caffeine and more polyphenols.
+Tea, especially green tea, is famous for its antibacterial properties and fungicidal tannin.
+Green tea is preferred as an antibacterial treatment because it contains comparatively lower amounts of caffeine and more polyphenols.

-For the treatment purpose, we need to take the 2nd or 3rd infusion of the green tea.
+For treatment, we need to take the 2nd or 3rd infusion of the green tea.
 Dose 1 ml of green tea for every 1 L of shrimp tank water.
 Perform a 25% water change after a couple of days.
-Change the amount of tea in accordance with the amount of tank water changed.
+Change the amount of tea according to the amount of tank water.

 There is another way!

-Take a green tea bag and infuse it with hot water in a cup.
-Infuse for about 30 seconds.
+Take a green tea bag and infuse it with hot water in a cup for about 30 seconds.
 You can either drink or discard the first infusion.
 After that, take out the tea bag and place it inside the tank.
-Make sure that the inside contents of the tea bag doesn’t leech into the tank.
+Make sure that the bag’s contents don’t leech into the tank.

 Dried Guava/ Banana/ Indian Almond Leaves

 Indian Almond Leaves is widely famous among shrimp keepers.
-Almost all of the shrimp keepers have kept Indian Almond Leaves in their shrimp tank at some point of the shrimp keeping journey.
+Almost all of the shrimp keepers have kept Indian Almond Leaves in their shrimp tank at some point during the shrimp-keeping journey.

 Like the Indian Almond Leaves. there are some other highly beneficial leaves for cherry shrimps such as banana leaves, guava leaves etc.

-These leaves have antibacterial properties as well as suitable for fungicidal treatment.
-They release essential oils, tannins and humic acids which are perfect for treatment purposes.
+These leaves have antibacterial properties and are suitable for fungicidal treatment.
+They release essential oils, tannins, and humic acids, which are perfect for treatment purposes.

 Use 3 leaves for every 100L tank water.
-You can keep the leaves until they are totally dissolved or eaten by the shrimps.
+You can keep the leaves until they are totally dissolved or eaten by the shrimp.

 Cinnamon Sticks